Smithsonian Student Travel | Student Journey | Hawai’i

 Originally trained as a marine biologist, Tom Mirenda moved to Hawai’i in his early 20s to work on the trophic relationships within coral reefs in the Northwest Hawaiian Islands.
 While there, he realized he was better suited to horticultural pursuits and took positions at New York Botanical Garden, Brooklyn Botanical Garden, and Long Island’s Greentree Estate, where he cared for a world-class orchid collection.
 Eventually Tom accepted the Orchid Collection Specialist Position at the Smithsonian Institution in Washington, D.C., where he cultivated and curated the orchid collection for 17 years.
 The Smithsonian collection was used to create massive educational exhibits enjoyed by millions of visitors each year.
-More recently, Tom has taken a leadership position at the Hawai’i Tropical Botanical Garden, an exceptionally beautiful jewel and orchid paradise on the lush Hamakua coast of the Big Island.
+Recently, Tom co-authored The Book of Orchids, and has traveled around the world establishing the Orchid Garden Conservation Network, an international conservation group working to preserve native plants for future generations in the face of climate change.
 Tom looks forward to sharing his love of plants and nature with Smithsonian Student Travel groups.

 What to Expect